 \subsection{Non-free involutions as words in Dehn twists}

 By Proposition~\ref{prop:rotl_actn}, given an arbitrary involution $F \in \Mod(S_g)$, $D_F$ has one of the following forms: depending on whether $\F$ is non-free or free.
-First, we consider the cases $g=1,2$, where there are three possible conjugacy classes of involutions. \begin{enumerate}[(a)] \item The hyperelliptic involution in $\Mod(S_1)$: $(0;((1,2),4))$. \item The hyperelliptic involution in $\Mod(S_2)$: $(0;((1,2),6))$. \item The rotation of $S_2$ with two fixed points: $(1;((1,2),2))$. \end{enumerate} The word representation for the involution in $(a)$ was featured in Table~\ref{tab:torus_words}, while the word for (b), the hyperelliptic involution, is known from Proposition~\ref{prop:hyp_relns}.
-Since $(c)$ swaps the two genera of $S_2$, it is the map $H_{2,1}$ from Propostion~\ref{prop:hand_swap}.
-We will collectively call these involutions the \textit{fundamental involutions}.
-We will show that an arbitrary involution can be obtained by piecing together the the fundamental involutions via $1$-compatibilities.
-We will require the following lemmas, which are are simple consequences of Proposition \ref{prop:chain_reln}.
+First, we consider the cases $g=1,2$, where there are three possible conjugacy classes of involutions. \begin{enumerate}[(a)] \item The hyperelliptic involution in $\Mod(S_1)$: $(2,0;((1,2),4))$. \item The hyperelliptic involution in $\Mod(S_2)$: $(2,0;((1,2),6))$. \item The rotation of $S_2$ with two fixed points: $(2,1;((1,2),2))$. \end{enumerate} The word representation for the involution in $(a)$ was featured in Table~\ref{tab:torus_words}, while the word for (b), the hyperelliptic involution, is known from Proposition~\ref{prop:hyp_relns}.
+Since $(c)$ swaps the two genera of $S_2$, it is the map $H_{2,1}$ from Proposition~\ref{prop:hand_swap}.
+We will collectively call involutions in (a) and (c) (above) as the \textit{fundamental involutions}.
+We will show that an arbitrary involution can be obtained by piecing together the fundamental involutions via $1$-compatibilities.
+We will require the following lemmas, which are simple consequences of Proposition \ref{prop:chain_reln}.

 \begin{lemma} Let \(\overline{H_{2,1}}\) be the restriction of \(H_{2,1}\) on \(S_2^2\).
 Then, where \(d_1, d_2\) are the boundary curves of \(S_2^2\) as shown in Figure \ref{fig:inv_S22} below.

 \end{lemma}